Low and zero emission heavy vehicle trial scheme

 Access arrangements

-Operators of an eligible heavy vehicle combination captured under the scheme, may apply to access the following networks under a NHVR permit:
+Operators of an eligible vehicle may apply to access the following networks under a NHVR permit:

 Combination length limit Network name Eligible combinations